jgdumas/GStamps/README.md

 **Examples**:
-- `./bin/basis 4 2`: produces the basis "1 3 5 6" attaining all integers 1..12
+- `./bin/basis 4 2`: produces a basis of 4 denominations for 2 stamps (1 3 5 6, attaining all integers 1..12)
-- `echo '1 3 5 6' | ./bin/cover 2`: the basis can cover all integers up to 12 with 2 stamps
+- `echo '1 3 5 6' | ./bin/cover 2`: the basis can cover (all integers up to 12) with 2 stamps
-- `./bin/search 3 1024 1`: number of denominations to cover 1024 with 3 stamps
+- `./bin/search 4 1024 1`: produces a basis (with 14 denominations), that can cover at least all integers up to 1024 with 4 stamps